JJWallis/todo-app/README.md

 -  [Traversy Media - Styled Components Crash Course](https://www.youtube.com/watch?v=02zO0hZmwnw&t=945s&ab_channel=TraversyMedia) - This crash course was my first introduction to using Styled Components, focusing on the basic syntax and major features to begin using the library in current projects.

 -  [Web Dev Simplified - How to Build Sortable Drag & Drop](https://www.youtube.com/watch?v=jfYWwQrtzzY&t=582s&ab_channel=WebDevSimplified) - This was another great tutorial by Kyle which helped me build the fundamental logic for the drag & drop behviour of the app.
-This was however originally built in vanilla JavaScript, so I was forced to modify the solution for React which greatly helped in ensuring I understood what was occuring behind the scenes.
+This was however originally built in vanilla JavaScript, so I was forced to modify the solution for React which helped in ensuring I understood the behind the scenes logic.

 ## Author